Open Network

 • If you are interested in obtaining an IBHS license, please contact the Office of Mental Health and Substance Abuse Services (OMHSAS) directly.

-• Your agency must be enrolled in PROMISe under the program-specific provider type and specialty code to be considered.
-Providers that are not enrolled in PROMISe will have to reapply once their enrollment has been approved.
+• To be considered, your facility must be enrolled in PROMISe under the program-specific provider type and specialty code.
+Providers not enrolled in PROMISe will have to reapply once their enrollment has been approved.

-• CBH is only accepting providers who have a physical brick-and-mortar service location at this time.
-Providers are eligible to provide telehealth but must have the option for members to receive services at their service location.
+• CBH only accepts providers with a physical brick-and-mortar service location.
+Providers are eligible to provide telehealth, but must offer members the option to receive services in the treatment setting.

-• CBH is only accepting providers with a service location in Philadelphia County.
+• CBH only accepts providers with a service location in Philadelphia County.

-• Please review CBH’s IBHS ABA Performance Standards.
+• Please review CBH’s IBHS and ABA Clinical Performance Standards.

 Mental Health Outpatient (MHOP)